You might want to fly a drone at night for many reasons, but is it safe and especially legally allowed?

 There are two types of drone lights the FAA mentions:

 The standard lights on most drones (like DJI ones) aren't going to be observable that far, so you'll need a powerful strobe light to make the UAV more visible.
 They are, however, enough for hobby use and orientation in the air.

 I have made a separate article on what are the best strobe lights for drones if you want to check it out.
-But if you want a quick buy of my top pick, just check the brightest and most well built one (made in usa) - the Firehouse Arc V
+But if you want a quick buy of my top pick, just check the brightest and most well-built one (made in the USA) - the Firehouse Arc V